2013 Bhutanese National Assembly election: Background

 By law, the National Assembly is required to be reconstituted within 90 days of its previous term expiring.
 As the term of the Assembly elected in 2008 expired on 20 April 2013, this meant that the new Assembly would need to have been elected by 20 July.

 Electoral system

 The election was held in two rounds.
 In the first round every party contested all 20 Dzongkhags (the administrative and judicial districts of Bhutan).
 The parties with the two highest vote tallies progressed to the second round, in which they put forward candidates in each of the 47 National Assembly constituencies.
-In the first round of the elections, the Bhutan Peace and Prosperity Party had received roughly 40% of votes and the People's Democratic Party receiving approximately 30%, with two other parties sharing the other 30% of the votes.
+In the first round of the elections, the Bhutan Peace and Prosperity Party had received roughly 40% of votes and the People's Democratic Party received approximately 30%, with two other parties sharing the other 30% of the votes.

 A total of 381,790 voters were registered for the election.
 The election date for the first round was made a public holiday, with all businesses required to close on the day.
 Over 4,000 electronic voting machines were provided by India for the election.